oranga tamariki & youth service

 when a young person in youth service is referred to youth justice

-If a young person is already involved with your service and they are referred to Oranga Tamariki Youth Justice because of offending, the Youth Justice coordinator will contact you and discuss how the young person’s current obligations and activities can be incorporated in their Youth Justice plan.
+If a young person who is enrolled in your service is referred to Oranga Tamariki Youth Justice because of offending, the Youth Justice coordinator will contact you to discuss how the young person’s current obligations and activities can be incorporated into their Youth Justice plan.

 The Youth Justice coordinator or social worker will continue to keep in contact with you while the young person completes their Youth Justice intervention.